Federal and State grants are all gift aid and do not need to be paid back. Classroom attendance is required to receive all Federal aid.

 Funding for Foster Care Youth/Education and Training Voucher Programs

 The Iowa College Student Aid Commission administers the Foster Care Youth Programs.
 For qualifying applicants, federal funding is available through the Education and Training Voucher (ETV) Program for up to $5000 per year.
-Students between the ages of 16-23 who age out of Iowa's foster care system or Subsidized Guardianship program and students who were previously in Iowa foster care and are adopted after age 16 may be eligible for this federal grant program.
+Students between the ages of 16-26 who age out of Iowa's foster care system or Subsidized Guardianship program and students who were previously in Iowa foster care and are adopted after age 16 may be eligible for this federal grant program.
 Students must complete the FAFSA and Iowa College Aid application.
+More information regarding eligibility can be found at: Iowa College Aid: Education and Training Voucher

 GEAR UP Scholarship Program

-The Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP) Scholarship is a statewide non need-based scholarship program that provides awards of up to $2,600 per year to students who are part of the GEAR UP Iowa cohort.
+The Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP) Scholarship is a statewide non need-based scholarship program that provides awards of up to $1,800 per year to students who are part of the GEAR UP Iowa cohort.
 This scholarship can be used to pay for tuition/fees, room/board, books/supplies, and personal/living expenses while in college.
 Students who attend during the summer may receive additional funding.
-More information concerning the GEAR UP scholarship Program can be found at:
+More information regarding eligibility can be found at:

 The All Iowa Opportunity Scholarship

 The All Iowa Opportunity Scholarship (AIOS) is a state-funded scholarship program for Iowa students who attend an eligible Iowa college/university.
-The annual award is $4383.
+The annual award is $4644 for students enrolled full-time.
+Part time students may receive assistance prorated based on the number of credits enrolled.
 Priority for awards is given to:

 - Students who age out of Iowa’s foster care system, age out of the State Training School, and students adopted from Iowa’s foster care system after age 16;